nejimonraveendran/Audio-Spectrum-Analyzer-Display/RpiSpectrumAnalyzer/README.md

 ### Configurable via Command Line
 - **Turn on/off displays:** You can run all 3 types of displays at the same time or turn on/off one or more via command-line options.
 Refer to the [Command Line Reference](#command-line-reference) section in this document for supported command line options.
 - **Band selection:** You can configure frequency bands (Hz) via command line.
-- **Web portal port selection:** You can change the default port (8090) to another port via command line.
+- **Web portal port selection:** You can change the default port (8090) to a custom port via command line.

 ## How it Works
 The application does the following at a high level:
 - Captures the audio using ALSA (Advanced Linux Sound Architecture) APIs.
-I use [Alsa.NET C# nuget library](https://www.nuget.org/packages/Alsa.Net) for this.
+We use [Alsa.NET C# nuget library](https://www.nuget.org/packages/Alsa.Net) for this.
 - Performs Fast Fourier Transform (FFT) on the captured audio buffer using [FftSharp C# nuget library](https://www.nuget.org/packages/FftSharp) and puts the frequencies into specified bands.
 - Visualizes the frequencies as bar display levels through Web Display, Console/Terminal Display, and WS2812B RGB LED Display/Matrix.